dang-el/SubPar/README.md

 ### TODO:
 * Need to learn more about how the language works before i get more into the code

-* think of languages for Back end server
--  ruby - sinatra
 -  javascript - node

-create a database to store golfers information
 ## Bugs: